Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   If no match with a regular expression is found then the configuration of the prefix location remembered earlier is used.

-  location blocks can be nested, with some exceptions mentioned below.
+  Location blocks can be nested, with some exceptions mentioned below.

   For case-insensitive operating systems such as macOS and Cygwin, matching with prefix strings ignores a case (0.7.7).
 However, comparison is limited to